Mr. Money with the Vibe: Reception and performance

 The album which has been in high anticipation amongst fans, considering his impressive run since he got signed officially into the music industry has fueled the project to achieve some feats and records within and outside Nigeria.
 'Mr. Money With The Vibe' set a new record on Apple Music after becoming the African album with the most first day streams as well as the most opening three-day streams.

 This debut album also became the first African album to have all its tracks occupy the top 10 spots on Apple Music Nigeria Top 100 since the project release 8 September up until 15 September 2022 when Wizkid's "Bad to Me" dropped and claimed the number one spot.
 In less than 48 hours, "Organise", a track from the album reclaimed the number one spot and continued the run with eight other tracks in the top 10 chart.
 It also recorded the biggest debut week for any album on Audiomack since TurnTable Charts began tracking in July 2020.

-Upon the album release, it has reached Number One on the Top Albums Chart in 31 countries worldwide, including Nigeria, the UK and Ireland.
+Upon the album release, it reached Number One on the Top Albums Chart in 31 countries worldwide, including Nigeria, the UK and Ireland.
 Songs from Mr. Money with the Vibe album reached the Daily Top 100 in 60 countries worldwide, including 26 where they reached the top 10.
 Songs off the album also reached Number One in 14 countries worldwide.

 Mr. Money with the Vibe scored a debut on the UK Albums Chart entering at number 22.
 This followed its impressive first week in the United Kingdom which makes it the first Nigerian album to debut on the chart.
 This project also peaked at number one in 26 countries on Apple Music Album Chart including 6 European countries.